-Lucky ones were killed quickly — men, women, children, babies, officials, teachers, officers, eyeglass wearers etc. Others were tortured in the most horrific manner, presumably so they would reveal names and confess their sins before they died.
+Many lucky ones were killed quickly — men, women, children, babies, officials, teachers, officers, doctors, civil servants, soldiers, eyeglass wearers etc. Others were imprisoned and tortured in the most horrific manner, presumably so they would provide names and confess their imagined sins before they died.
 Or maybe there was no reason.

 When the Vietnamese Army defeated the Khmer Rouge in 1979 they found six remaining bodies at S21 — former senior comrades who had fallen afoul of their allies — still tied to their beds, mutilated, swollen and in pools of blood.
 They were buried on site.
 All other victims had disappeared and were identified by the meticulous records genocidal monsters seem to favour.
 Piles of bones and skulls were later excavated.

 Worth mentioning is the contribution made by a group of Swedish Mao enthusiasts who visited Cambodia several times starting in 1978 to report on the progress of the revolution.
 Led by Jan Myrdal, they were impressed by the results of the revolution and accepted that death and torture was necessary for the greater good.
 After returning home they refuted and undermined the atrocity reports of Cambodian refugees.
 The Swedish communists lobbied for the Khmer Rouge and were taken seriously by western politicians.
 Their efforts prolonged Cambodia’s suffering and earned them a special place of shame at the museum and in the nation’s memory.

 S21 is a somber place.
 There wasn’t much talking and weren’t many selfies.
 I’m glad we visited if only to stand in solidarity with the victims and acknowledge the truth of what transpired.